HydraulicGoose/OBS-Auto-Record-Window/README.md

 # OBS Auto Record Window

-This script automatically starts/pauses recording when the specified program gains/loses focus.
+This is a linux python/lua script that automatically starts/pauses recording when the specified program gains/loses focus.
 Useful for only recording an application when you're actually using it.
 Saves space and video length.

 # Usage